 Benefits of the scheme

 The A509 Isham Bypass will improve transport links between Kettering and Wellingborough, helping to meet the needs of growth in the 2 towns, and also improve access from Wellingborough to the A14, while relieving some through traffic.

 Consultation on the scheme with stakeholders and the public started in November 2001.
 Following further refinement, a preferred route was agreed by Cabinet in May 2003.

 Scheme cost and how it will be funded

-At present, £25m funding towards the current £38.5m cost of the scheme has been secured through the government's Growth Deal through the South East Midlands Local Enterprise Partnership.
-The remaining funding will come through partners.
+The scheme is estimated to cost around £40 million and any delays to delivery will see costs increase in line with inflation.
+At present, £25m funding towards the cost of the scheme has been secured through the government's Growth Deal through the South East Midlands Local Enterprise Partnership.

 Possible timeline of key events

 We are responsible for both the design and construction of the road.
 An update on the expected construction start date will be provided in due course when further work has been undertaken and more information is known.

 This page will be updated as the scheme progresses.